 It’s hot, hot, HOT in NYC!
-Ever since I got back last Friday, the temperatures have been rising relentlessly.
-This heatwave has really been putting my methods of controlling my POTS symptoms to the test!
-Do you struggle to survive the heat with POTS too?
-Don’t worry!
+Is it just me, or does this summer seem to be one heatwave after the next?
+All these ninety-degree days have been putting my methods of controlling my POTS symptoms to the test.
+If you’re wondering how to survive the heat with POTS, then you’re in luck!
 I’ve got some tips to help you get through any heatwave and stay as cool as possible.

 This blog post contains affiliate links, and I may earn from qualifying purchases at no extra cost to you.
 Full disclaimer here.

 I have to say this first because it is SO IMPORTANT!!!
 When it’s hot, we sweat.
 When we sweat, we lose electrolytes.
 And we don’t want to lose electrolytes!
 They are essential to many bodily functions, like muscle and nerve function, and keeping the body hydrated.
-And as POTS patients, we know how important hydration is.
+And staying hydrated with POTS is key to managing symptoms.

 Speaking of drinking electrolytes, throw some ice cubes into your drink before you toss it back!
 I’m pretty much on ice-making duty 24/7 these past few days because I consume so much ice.
 But it really works!
 Stir in the ice before you drink so your entire glass gets cold.
 You’ll feel your body cooling from the inside out.